utiasDSL/upright/docs/configuration.md

 # upright uses OCS2's auto-differentiation + code generation to automatically
 # compute gradients of costs and constraints
 # set this to `true` to recompile each time, or `false` to skip this step.
-# Only set to `true` if running the same controller setup repeatedly.
+# Only set to `true` if running the same controller setup repeatedly (i.e.,
+# same object arrangments and constraints; the waypoints can change).
 recompile_libraries: bool

 # Enable extra debugging information.
 Currently, this is used to print and